Max Online: 418 @ 07/02/12 07:29 AM

 She has read the short stories.

 “Never take your relatives into account when you write,” she says.
-“They'll always having something nasty to say; it's just a game they've been playing for twenty-nine-years – messing with you for sport.”
+“They'll always having something to say; it's just a game they've been playing for twenty-nine-years.”

 “I didn't sleep with House,” I whisper to her through the phone line.
 “That was the whole point.
 He trusted me not to.”